ashokkumariitc/AndroidCalculatorApp/README.md

 * Buttons that the user can press to input the operators and operands
 * The app should sign in the user using Facebook or Google sign in.
-* The core calculator arithmetic logic should be written as an android library framework that is used by the app as a separate grade dependency.
+* The core calculator arithmetic logic should be written as an android library framework that is used by the app as a separate gradle dependency.

+Execution :-
+1) For Add, Sub, Divide and Multiply user need to enter in the 1st and 2nd Edit text box.
+2) For sin, cos and tan, the value in the first input will only be processed.
+3) In case of error, proper toast message will be displayed.